-How Dying Saved My Life by David Bennett
+How Dying Saved My Life with David Bennett

 David grew up in the late 50’s and 60’s, the child of a single mother.
 He “bounced from family to family”, facing tough environments where he was expected to adhere to radical religious beliefs, sexual molestation, and beatings by other schoolboys.
 While staying with a family in Syracuse, NY, his foster father taught him how to fight.
 As he grew up he had fewer personal issues thanks to this knowledge.